jeremytammik/tbc/a/1869_using_vs_racking.md

 Could it have something to do with switching header files, or switching from debug to release?

-It may, but I have seen it just simple closing one solution and and loading another.
+It may, but I have seen it just simple closing one solution and loading another.

 I also got it in a standalone C# solution with some C++ projects.
 It usually appears while trying to compile the C++ projects, which are a interop dependency for the C# projects &ndash; one theory is that somehow the C# binary locks the C++ one and doesn’t let msbuild query it for… god knows what, since interop is done at runtime afaik (never seen this error on rebuild, only build ).
-And yes, only VS restart cures it; fortunately we rarely touch the C++ projects, so I just ignored this error so far.
+And yes, only VS restart cures it; fortunately, we rarely touch the C++ projects, so I just ignored this error so far.

 Jeremy adds: I never touch C++ code, only C# Revit add-ins, and I see this message now and then as well.
 I just restart VS or even reboot Windows (under Parallels on Mac) and all is well.